zrythm/zrythm/doc/user/invoking-from-command-line/intro.rst

 .. option:: --reset-to-factory

-  Resets user settings to their default values.
+  Reset user settings to their default values.

   .. note:: Only affects the
     settings printed with :option:`-p`.
 This will